JetBrains/intellij-sdk-docs/topics/ui/controls/scrollbar.md

 Respect the OS settings when showing the scrollbar.
 For example, on macOS you can hide the scrollbar until you scroll the content.
 Always show the scrollbar when it is important to understand which part of the content is currently shown.
-For example, the scrollbar in the Editor helps users understand the location of the current code fragment, and the overall size of the currently opened file.
+For example, the scrollbar in the Editor helps users understand the location of the current code fragment and the overall size of the currently opened file.

 Show the track on hover to make the clickable area clearer.
 Consider not showing the track on hover if it might have more than 5–10 stripes at a time.